dsuryd/dotNetify/DevApp.ViewModels/Docs/MicroFrontend.md

 ### Portal

 The portal service is similar to an app service, but has special logic to discover running app services, load the root UI components from them, and assemble them as an ordinary single-page application.
-The demo simplifies the discovery process by having the service URLs hardcoded and periodically pinged.
+The demo simplifies the discovery process (for demonstration purpose) by having the service URLs hardcoded and periodically pinged.
 When ther is a response, the portal uses SystemJS module loader to load the app's UI script bundle and execute the instantiation of its root UI component.

+As each app's UI will be communicating with their own backend service, the portal will be responsible for making sure that the dotNetify connection in every app will go to the correct hub server.
+This is done by having the portal intercept every dotNetify connect call by implementing the connectHandler function, and override the app's default hub proxy with a new one initialized to the known service address.

+#### Dynamic Routing

-The demo portal employs dotNetify-Elements Nav component and a local view model to dynamically build the client-side routing.
-Apps that use dotNetify routing system will be able to integrate and nest their routes within the portal's own.
+The demo portal employs dotNetify-Elements Nav component and a local view model to dynamically build and apply the client-side routing.
+Apps that use dotNetify routing system will be able to integrate and nest their routes within the portal's root path.

+### Authentication

+Authenticating users are the responsibility of the portal.
+The demo portal provides a login page, and uses IdentityServer4 library to generate a security token on successful login.
+Since the portal overrides the hub proxies of all apps, it can inject the token into every dotNetify connect call.
+The app's back-end authenticates the token by calling the IdentityServer4 AP